odan/odan.github.io/_posts/2020-06-09-slim4-testing.md

 ```

 This HTTP test doesn't hit the database and is very fast.
-If you also want to test against a real database, you should read my next blog post.
+If you also want to test against a real database, you should read my next blog post about database testing.

 Stay tuned.

 ## Read more